June 25, 2025, 2:14 pm | Read time: 3 minutes

-Apple has sent iPhone users a Wallet notification advertising its new production, “F1 The Movie,” starring Brad Pitt.
-This move violates the company’s own guidelines for app developers.
-Users are annoyed by the action and are reminded of previous Apple missteps.
+Apple has sent iPhone users a Wallet notification advertising its new production “F1 The Movie” starring Brad Pitt.
+This action violates the company’s own guidelines for app developers.
+Users are annoyed by the move and are reminded of previous Apple missteps.

-Since the beginning of the week, iPhone users have been receiving a push notification from Apple Pay via the Wallet app.
+Since the beginning of the week, iPhone owners have been receiving a push notification from Apple Pay via the Wallet app.
 It promotes a discount offer for the movie “F1,” which hits theaters in the U.S. on June 27.
-So far, only certain users have the option to disable such promotional notifications.
+So far, only certain users have the option to disable such advertising notifications.

 Apple Advertising for Movie Tickets

 Social media is flooded with posts featuring images of the Wallet notification.
 The exact wording: “10 USD off at Fandango.
 Save on 2+ tickets for F1 The Movie with APPLEPAYTEN.
 Ends on 6/29.
 While supplies last.
 Terms apply.”
-The offer is from ticket seller Fandango.
-To qualify for the discount, payment must be made with Apple Pay and the code “APPLEPAYTEN” must be entered.
+The offer comes from ticket seller Fandango.
+The discount requires payment with Apple Pay and entering the code “APPLEPAYTEN.”

 Ads Can Only Be Disabled in iOS 26